 The polished surface is provided for extra protection, easy cleaning, and an appealing look.
 Floors grinders are used for polishing concrete surfaces.

 The floor grinders have heavy-duty diamond abrasives embedded into them, that help in polishing the floor surfaces.

 Swirl finish is an advanced type of broom concrete finish.
 In this, using a float or trowel uniform swirled imprints or arc patterns are made across the surface of the wet concrete.
 The finished result is a subtle pattern that adds more visual effects.

-Swirl finish is commonly adopted for outdoor applications such as driveways, patio, etc. Just like broom finish, it provides very good slip resistance specifically during the wet season.
+Swirl finish is commonly adopted for outdoor applications such as driveways, patios, etc. Just like a broom finish, it provides very good slip resistance specifically during the wet season.